bartsolutions/bartsolutions.github.io/_drafts/2020-12-05-google-analytics-analysis-simple-tutorial.md

 [IMAGE]

+# Quick Takeaway 1
+- Overview of each section shows a consolidation of each section details
+- The dashboard is a further consolidation of all section overviews
+- You could always change the date range by clicking the top right corner of screen

-The sections are more or less related, and directly related to the marketing concept.
-For easier understanding, I would  rearrange the section as following sequence:
+The four sections are more or less related, and directly related to marketing concepts.
+For easier understanding, the sections could be ordered into this way:

-1. Real time data - which page of your site is being visited in the last 30 minutes, this is the most direct observation about how busy your server is right now.
+1. Real time data - which page of your site has been visited since 30 minutes ago, this is the most direct indication of how busy your server is right now.
 It's also useful to verify if the tracking code is correctly planted into the system.
-Normally you just wait for 24 hours and see if everything is correct :)\
+You just don't wait for 24 hours and see if everything is correct :)\
  [IMAGE]
-2. Acquisition - how people actually get started to visit your site? (refererred from another site, organic search or campaigns?)\
+2. Acquisition - how people actually get started to visit your site?
+Is it refererred from another site, organic search or campaigns?\
  [IMAGE]
-3. Behaviour - What did the people do AFTER they got into your site (did they exist immediately, did they get lost?)\
+3. Behaviour - Where do the people visit after they entered your site?
+Do they exit immediately?
+Do they get lost?
  [IMAGE]
-4. Audience - How many are new users and how many are returned users?
-Who are all those users（user location down to city, browser model) You could learn more if you <a>enabled demographic models</a>.
-But make sure you are the users know beforehand.\
+4. Audience - Who are those visitors?
+How many of them are new users and how many are returned users?
+You could learn more if you [enabled audience demographics](https://support.google.com/analytics/answer/2799357?hl=en).
+It's a bit aggresive, and they are never turned on in our [Simple CRM products](https://www.simplemobilecrm.com).
+But if you do, please make sure you notice the users beforehand, this is explictly required by Google.\
  [IMAGE]
-5. Conversions - How did they visitor contibute to your revenue, exactly?
-It's normally done by set up some critical checkout points (goals), e.g. user reached shopping card page,  check out page and and finished payments, or just finished sign up process.\
+5. Conversions - How do the visitors contibute to your revenue?
+You could set up some critical check points (goals) at different pages of your site, e.g. when user reached shopping card page,  check out page, payment succesful page, or sign up completion page.\
  [IMAGE]

 Except section 1 (real time data), all sections allows an selection of time period at the top right corner of page.
 So, you could easily find out the new / returning users within 1 week, 1 month or 3 months.